 First of all, there’s no one-stop solution.
-You might think, “hey, I do 100 sit-ups a day, so I can totally skip this story.”
+You might think, “Hey, I do 100 sit-ups a day, so I can totally skip this story.”
 Not so.
 You should find some sit-up alternatives to get your full core firing.
-Just make sure you don’t just start doing the below core work that are, for the most part, a waste of your time.
+Just make sure you don’t just start doing the core exercises listed below that are, for the most part, a waste of your time.

 Skip it: Crunches